 Nicola Krebill has been working on capturing wasted commercial food in New Orleans and diverting it to community kitchens and compost piles since 2006.
 After supporting growers full time at Hollygrove Market & Farm and New Orleans Food & Farm Network, they noticed a great need for good garden soil and founded Schmelly’s.
 They’ve served for five years as a board member of Grow Dat Youth Farm and are a founding member of the neighborhood food sharing project, Community Kitchen Collective.

-Susan is a Master Composter and the co-chair of the New Orleans Food Policy Advisory Committee’s Food Business Development working group.
-She is also on the board at Rethink and part of the 2019-2020 cohort of the Next Economy MBA, which takes a regenerative approach to building sustainable, ethical businesses.
+Susan Sakash is a Master Composter and the co-chair of the New Orleans Food Policy Advisory Committee’s Food Business Development working group.
+She is also a founding member of Cooperation New Orleans and part of the 2019-2020 cohort of the Next Economy MBA, which takes a regenerative approach to building sustainable, ethical businesses.

 Additionally, Schmelly’s partners with a variety of small and large organizations that support growers throughout Greater New Orleans.
 We donate compost and mulch to community gardens and farms.
 We partner with Compost N.O.W. to support their free program collecting frozen residential food scraps across the city.
 Check them out if you are interested in residential compost options closest to where you live.